nus-cs2103-AY1920S1/duke/docs/README.md

 Jedi Master Yoda in completing your tasks.
 Be careful though, Darth Vader might appear if you have more than 10 uncompleted tasks.

+## Getting started
+1. Ensure that you have Java 11 or above installed on your computer.
+2. Download the latest release of Duke.
+3. Copy it into the folder of your choice and rename it to your liking.
+4. Double click the file to start the app.
+5. If step 4 does not work, navigate to the containing folder on your command line and type `java -jar [file name]`
+6. The GUI should appear in a few seconds.
+7. If you prefer to use a command line interface, follow step 5 but type `java -jar [file name] -c` instead.

 ## Features

+### Multiple user intefaces
+This application supports a command line interface for those users who prefer not to use a GUI.
+To switch to using a command line interface instead, simply navigate to Duke's containing folder in your command line and type `java -jar [file name] -c` to start the application.

 ### Add various tasks
 The application hosts a wide range of tasks to suit your needs.